 The gross domestic product (GDP) of the U.S. is worth trillions of dollars.
 It fluctuates quarter to quarter and year to year.
 For example, in the first quarter of 2021, nominal GDP was $22 trillion, and in the first quarter of 2022, it was $24.3 trillion.

 How do you calculate gross domestic product (GDP) per capita?

 GDP per capita is calculated by dividing a country’s GDP by its population at that time.
-In 2020, U.S. GDP per capita was $63,285, according to the Federal Reserve Bank of St. Louis.
+In the first quarter of 2022, U.S. GDP per capita was $59,297, according to the Federal Reserve Bank of St. Louis.

 How does gross domestic product (GDP) differ from gross national product (GNP)?

 Gross domestic product (GDP) is the value of all final goods and services produced in a country.
 Gross national product (GNP) is the value of all goods and services produced by only residents of the country, regardless of where they’re located.
 GNP was used as the primary measure of production in the U.S. until 1991, when GDP took its place.

 Recessions are often caused by an overheated economy.
 Inflation may rise, unemployment rates may drop below natural levels, and demand may outweigh supply.
 Whenever there is an economic expansion it is surely to be followed by a recession.
 This is a natural part of the business cycle.
 Other factors can also come into play, such as a pandemic, as seen in 2020.

 Recessions can last for months or years, depending on how drastic the economic downturn is.
 For example, the 2020 recession technically only lasted for two months, the shortest on record, while the Great Recession between 2007 and 2009 lasted 18 months.